-The Dartford Crossing: how and when to pay the Dart Charge toll and appeal a fine
+The Dartford Crossing: how to pay the Dart Charge toll and appeal a fine

-Read our complete Dartford Crossing guide for when and how to pay the charge, along with guidance on appealing a fine
+Read our complete Dartford Crossing guide for when and how to pay the Dart Charge, along with guidance on appealing a fine

 The Dartford Crossing is one of the busiest stretches of road in the UK, it spans the River Thames between Essex and Kent, and is a major bypass of Greater London.
 Not only does it cater for residents in the south-east of England, it's also a major part of the UK road network that helps connect Britain to Continental Europe, so is vital for business and holidaymakers alike.